-- Required on-line educational course for all incoming students (Alcohol.Edu) - Annual substance-free opening, and residence hall programming
+- Required on-line educational courses for all incoming students (Alcohol.Edu). - Annual substance-free opening, and residence hall programming. - Beginning in 2023, all first-year students participate in an interactive session on alcohol and drug use and community standards prior to the start of classes. - The College employs a certified Alcohol and Other Drug Counselor, with office hours five days a week, who provides services including group meetings, individual counseling

-- All first-year students are required to participate in two training sessions in the first eight weeks of classes: a bystander education workshop (Teal Dot) and an alcohol education and abuse prevention program, Training Alcohol Abuse Prevention (TAAP). - The College employs a certified Alcohol and Other Drug Counselor, with office hours five days a week.
-Services include group meetings, individual counseling (utilizing AUDIT and BASICS), crisis intervention, assessment and referral, as well as providing resource information. - The College sends a letter to all parents and guardians of incoming students to encourage them to discuss alcohol and other substance use with their students; has a standing Working Group to provide guidance on issues related to alcohol and other substances; and belongs to the national Alcohol Coalition, a research consortium that provides additional technical assistance and analysis of campus alcohol use and abuse trends along with opportunities for professional development.
-In addition, as part of the The Claremont Colleges, resources available include health education, outreach office, student health services and counseling and psychological services.
+- (utilizing AUDIT and BASICS), crisis intervention, assessment, and referral, as well as providing resource information. - The College provides information to all parents and guardians of incoming students to encourage them to discuss alcohol and other substance use with their students. - In addition, as part of The Claremont Colleges, other resources available to students include health education, outreach office, student health services and counseling and psychological services.